API: Multi-Config Specification

 - Parameters:

-values – List of discrete values for a knob; all values must be the same python data type.
+values (List[Any]) – List of discrete values for a knob; all values must be the same python data type.

 Notes:

-performs uniform sampling within the given interval.
+As of this writing, Range() performs uniform sampling within the given interval.

 We plan to continue expanding this API and add more functionality on this front based on feedback.